 This YouTube video from VSO Gun Channel delves into the critical distinction between a "NO-GO" gauge and a Field Gauge, specifically in the context of 7.62x39mm ammunition.
 The description emphasizes VSO's role as an educational resource and a contract research and development lab, clarifying that they do not sell firearms but rather focus on objective testing and responsible gun ownership.
 The video likely demonstrates the practical application of these gauges to ensure firearm chamber safety and proper ammunition fit, a crucial aspect of firearm maintenance and safe operation.

 This guide, presented by Larry Potterfield of MidwayUSA, details the critical process of checking headspace on an AR-15.
 Proper headspace is essential for safe and reliable operation.
-The procedure involves using specific 'go' and 'no-go' gauges with a stripped bolt and a clean chamber to ensure the firearm meets minimum and maximum headspace specifications.
-Failure to address incorrect headspace can lead to malfunctions or dangerous conditions.
+The procedure involves using specialized 'go' and 'no-go' gauges after preparing the bolt and thoroughly cleaning the chamber.
+Failure to achieve correct headspace can lead to malfunctions or dangerous conditions, necessitating bolt or barrel replacement.

 Gun Laws by State